11BelowStudio/HECC-IT/Technical Documentation/OH-HECC MVP editable passages, editable metadata, and GameDataObject.md

 interface which the `EditableMetadata` would be accessed through.
 On that note, the `EditableMetadata` class directly implemented the `MetadataEditingInterface` and `MetadataReadingInterface` interfaces.

+I created some unit tests for this class, which can be seen in the [`src/oh_hecc/game_parts/metadata/EditableMetadataTests.java`](../src/oh_hecc/game_parts/metadata/EditableMetadataTests.java) class.
+I first checked if the constructors worked as intended, which they did.
+I then attempted to try putting some valid data into the various update methods, to see if they would update as expected, which they did.
+Additionally, any invalid inputs are also rejected, just as expected.

 I proceeded to create a `MetadataEditorWindow` class.
 I chose to make the metadata/passages editable via a `JFrame` with some text input fields which would pop up if the user clicked on the appropriate parts of OH-HECC.
 I did it this way because it allowed me get this implemented and working without a